kvichave/AInterview/README.md

 ### 1. Starting the Backend
 With the virtual environment activated in the backend folder, launch the Flask server:

-You need to create a .env containing Gemini api
+You need to create a .env containing [Gemini API](https://aistudio.google.com/app/apikey)
 ```
 .env
 GEMINI_API_KEY=<KEY>